 Install the TensorFlow package:

-Once the installation is complete, verify the installation use the following command:
+Once the installation is complete, verify the installation using the following command: